 NOTE: If necessary, command response may be encrypted using Kenc.

-Editor’s Note: Possibility of replay and spoofing attack at step 5 is FFS.

 6. After AIoTF finds Kenc and Kint from the encrypted AIoT ID, AIoTF checks the authenticity of the message by verifying the MAC.
 If the verification is successful, AIoTF decrypts the encrypted IE(s) and proceeds to step 7.
 If the verification fails, AIoTF does not allow the AIoT device to use the network provided by the operator.